Worshipping with Us for the First Time

 Worship is the central ministry of the church, the time when we all gather together to give praise to God, as well as be equipped and sent forth into the world as followers of Jesus who care for the earth and its peoples.

-We are delighted to welcome children into our worship experience.
-During this CovidTime, children are invited to stay with the people who bring them.
-We usually have a dedicated space for the children at the front of the church where they can gather and participate in crafts while being present for the entire service.
+We are delighted to welcome children into our worship experience. .
+We have tables within the sanctuary that often children will gather and participate in crafts/colouring while being present for the entire service.
 We believe that it is only through being present in worship with the whole people of God that children learn their rightful place in worship.

 The sanctuary is what the worship space is called.
 You may sit anywhere you wish.
 If someone comes and tells you to move because “you’re in their spot”, this person is in violation of our hospitality – but nobody’s perfect and people can be ignorant of our values, let alone common sense hospitality.
 When you enter the sanctuary, there is often music playing.